Zirafnik/google-homepage/README.md

 The project went quite smoothly, the only thing I struggled a bit with, was the search-icon in the text input.
 I managed to get it right, with relative positioning.
 I also then used relative positioning to move the text in input form.

+I also learned how to make links look a different way, depending on what is happening with them and that you can pair that with classes and ids.

 All other positioning was done with flexbox, padding and margins.